 Although sites that heavily feature reviews have come under some fire for a generally underwhelming response to fake reviews since they began popping up, some sites are finally starting to get out in front of the issue.

-Vox reported earlier this year on Amazon’s new one-tap review policy that intends to help give more visibility to verified consumer reviews.
+Vox reported in 2020 on Amazon’s new one-tap review policy that intends to help give more visibility to verified consumer reviews.
 While this system doesn’t remove fake reviews entirely, it at least works to suppress them under real ones.
 The one-tap review system encourages real people who have actually purchased the product they are reviewing to do so by prompting a fast and easy star review.
 The purchasers are verified by their order histories, making the reviews they do give more accurate.

 While this system is leading to reviews that are less descriptive and informative, there is an upside – at least they’re actually real.
 It will be interesting to see how those who thrive in the fake review industry adapt to these changes as they always seem to.
 The real question is will Amazon and other review sites be able to keep innovating to keep the fake reviews to a minimum.